kubernetes-sigs/kubespray/docs/dns-stack.md

 servers, which in turn will forward queries to the system nameserver if required.

 #### host_resolvconf
-This activates the classic Kubespray behaviour that modifies the hosts ``/etc/resolv.conf`` file and dhclient configuration to point to the cluster dns server (either coredns or coredns_dual, depending on dns_mode).
+This activates the classic Kubespray behavior that modifies the hosts ``/etc/resolv.conf`` file and dhclient configuration to point to the cluster dns server (either coredns or coredns_dual, depending on dns_mode).

 As cluster DNS is not available on early deployment stage, this mode is split into 2 stages.
 In the first